Software Defined Radio receiver

 2. Suitable audio analysis software, such as Spectrum Lab.

 This SpectrumLab software was developed by a radio amateur Wolfgang Büscher (DL4YHF).
 Scientific institutes such as BISA also use this software.
-Paul Hyde (G4CSD) of the ‘British Astronomical Association’ (BAA) has written a number of worthwhile articles about the construction of the ‘MetScat’ antenna(see photo below) and the use of the SpectrumLab software with a good explanation of the application for meteor detection.
+Paul Hyde (G4CSD) and Dr. David Morgan of the ‘British Astronomical Association’ (BAA) have written a number of worthwhile articles including about the construction of the ‘MetScat’ antenna(see photo below) and the use of the SpectrumLab software with a good explanation of the application for meteor detection.
 CAMRAS volunteer Frans de Jong (PE1RXJ) gave a talk at the EUCARA 2018 conference explaining how the SpectrumLab software can best be used to visualize and automatically count radio reflections on meteors.
 Please read his tips and suggestions for visualizing radio meteors elsewhere on this website in the article’ Visualize radio meteors’ and also his EUCARA presentation : First Results with the live CAMRAS Meteor reception

 3. A suitable directional antenna, such as a Yagi antenna.

 For observing meteors with an SDR dongle, you achieve the best result by using an antenna that has between 3 and 5 elements.
 Although longer Yagi’s with more elements have more gain so that basically weaker meteors can be heard, at the same time the opening angle of those long Yagi’s is much narrower, so that there are far fewer meteors to be heard.
-You can purchase from about € 70 to € 80 ready-made 3-elements 144 MHz (2 m-band) antennae.
-Antennae for the 6m band are more expensive because of the longer element lengths.
+You can purchase from about € 70 to € 80 ready-made 3-elements 144 MHz (2 m-band) antennas.
+Antennas for the 6m band are more expensive because of the longer element lengths.
 Such a Yagi antenna that is optimized for one of the three meteor beacon frequencies is also very easy to make with materials from the local hardware store.
 View the building instructions to make a directional antenna yourself.

 webSDR from CAMRAS

 The webSDR on the CAMRAS website uses an online receiver that makes it possible for different users to tune independently within a few frequency bands.
 This receiver is a so called Software Defined Radio (SDR) and gives a good idea of the possibilities of this setup to detect meteors.
-Here you can find my presentation about the construction of the aforementioned webSDR receiver, from the talk which I gave at the EUCARA 2018 conference: Building the CAMRAS Meteor Scatter webSDR.
-Until recently for the reception of GRAVES, the earlier described 3-element 2m antenna was used.
-At the moment you can listen to meteors, by means of a 5-element 143 MHz Yagi antenna that has been built especially for meteor scatter.
+You can find my presentation about the construction of the aforementioned webSDR receiver, from the talk which I gave at the EUCARA 2018 conference: Building the CAMRAS Meteor Scatter webSDR.
+Until recently for the reception of GRAVES, the earlier described 3-element and later for a while a 5-element 2m antenna was used.
+At the moment though you can listen to meteors, by means of a 4-element 143 MHz Yagi antenna with a folded dipole that has been built especially for meteor scatter.
 Also the 6m band uses the earlier described 3 element selfbuild 49 MHz Yagi antenna.
-In addition to the possibility of listening to meteor reflections via the GRAVES radar, it is therefore also possible to listen to the BRAMS beacon with the webSDR.
-Aforementioned beacon at Dourbes can be heard via this direct link on http://websdr.camras.nl:8901/ Other beacons such as GRAVES and Ypres can be tuned to at the same site.
+The provisional 5m high antenna poles were recently(July 2024) replaced by a fixed 15m high mast in where the 49 MHz aerial is at 9m AGL and the 143 MHz aerial is at 12m AGL and on top a Discone antenna is mounted.
+In addition to the possibility of listening to meteor reflections via the GRAVES radar, it is also possible to listen to the Belgian BRAMS beacon and the VVS Beacon with the webSDR.
+And recently a dedicated meteor beacon ‘GB3MBA’ was installed in the UK at the Sherwood Observatory of the Mansfield and Sutton Astronomical Society, this beacon can be received also.

 Links to relevant software: